getKANNAgetKANNA

 Rumination and threat bias create neurocognitive loops.
 Your brain gets stuck scanning for problems, even when you're safe.

 Sleep architecture matters.
-True rest isn't just about hours—it's about sleep quality, which depends on your nervous system state.
+True rest isn't just about hours.
+It's about sleep quality, which depends on your nervous system state.

 HRV (heart rate variability) and vagal tone are measurable markers of nervous system regulation.
 Grounding practices can improve both.